EMF Ratings for Cars

 Passenger Rear: 4.0 milli gauss

-* measurements were taken with a TriField meter at the breast of a 5' 10" individual sitting in the front seat with all accessories off (including interior light dimmers).
-The measurements are taken as far away from outside power lines or other external sources of EMF as possible.
+* Measurements were taken with a TriField meter (Frequency Weighted) at the breast of a 5' 10" individual sitting in the seat with all accessories off (including interior light dimmers).
+The ambient field is negligible.
+Floor measurements are taken at the calf.

 Most of the magnetic field is produced by the alternator and ignition.
 Yet something as simple as a dimmed interior light, or a built-in navigation system can cause an elevated field.